-The most obvious argument against these castration laws is that they should be considered cruel and unusual punishment.
-While the majority of effects only last as long as the offender continues to take the drugs and can be reversed by the discontinued use of the drugs, the effects go far beyond that of a reduced sex drive.
+The most obvious argument against California’s chemical castration law is the question of whether it is constitutional under or if it is considered cruel and unusual punishment.
+While the majority of effects of chemical castration only last as long as the offender continues to take the drugs, and can then be reversed by the discontinued use of the drugs, the effects go far beyond that of a reduced sex drive.
 Some users have increased body fat, larger than normal mammary glands (meaning they develop male breasts) and they have reduced bone density.
 Some of these effects, most notably the reduced bone density are not reversible and can contribute to dangerous conditions such as cardiovascular disease.
 The hormones may also change a person’s personality and cause depression.
 Whether or not these risks are enough to be considered cruel and unusual punishment is debatable though.

-Perhaps the bigger concern is for those who are wrongly convicted and made to suffer these side effects as well as being unable to engage in normal, healthy sexual activity during the duration of the treatments.
-While this risk is smaller under California’s law, which requires two convictions rather than only one like the Alabama law, it is still a potential problem, especially considering that child molestation cases involving young victims often rely on the testimony of a scared child who may have a vivid imagination or who may have been illegally coached by a parent.
-While Oceanside child molest attorneys are sometimes able to successfully fight such testimonies, juries, judges and prosecutors often try to error on the side of a scared child because they hope to protect those they see as innocent victims.
+Perhaps the bigger issue in this law is when those who are wrongly convicted are made to suffer these side effects and are also unable to engage in normal, healthy sexual activity during the duration of the treatments.
+While this risk is limited since California’s law requires two convictions, it can still happen, especially considering that child molestation cases involving young victims often rely on the testimony of a scared child who may have a vivid imagination or who may have been illegally coached by a parent.
+While attorneys are sometimes able to successfully fight such testimonies, juries, judges and prosecutors often try to error on the side of a scared child because they hope to protect those they see as innocent victims.

 Additionally, many critics of castration point out that the practice does not even effectively stop all offenders from committing further crimes.
 Testosterone boosting drugs can even be purchased to negate some of the effects.
 If the process isn’t even always effective, it seem unfair to inflict on convicts.

-If you have been accused of child molestation, you need to work with a top sex crime defense lawyer in Oceanside.
-Peter M. Liss can help.
+If you have been accused of child molestation, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation to discuss your case.